 Follow the steps below to delete a token:

-The Censys Platform API identifies the entitlements and billing details for your request based on the provided Organization ID.
-To locate your Organization ID:
+The Censys Platform API identifies the entitlements and billing details for your request based on the provided organization ID.

-- The Organization ID is located in the URL.
+- Your organization ID is provided in the URL after

 Header